andrewcockerham/UdacityFENDProject6Testing/README.md

 This project uses the [Jasmine](http://jasmine.github.io/) testing framework to write various tests for a simple RSS reader application.

-# How will I complete this project?

 It is based on the [project assets](http://github.com/udacity/frontend-nanodegree-feedreader).

-An additional test is called 'Change Feed'
+An additional test is called "Change Feed"

 References:
 http://stackoverflow.com/questions/9425158/jasmine-cant-trigger-click-event